 My first rejection slip should have come with a condolence card.
 Had my article been dumped in the editor’s in-tray bearing a ‘do not resuscitate’ tag?
 Was it pronounced dead before she reached the end of my blurb?
 I felt as I had when my pet labradoodle, Gatsby, swallowed my ex-wife’s winning lottery ticket.

 Indulge me for a moment down memory lane.
-There’s me, skipping to a Halloween party, aged seven.
+There I was, skipping to a Halloween party, aged seven.
 A puff of wind softer than a bushbaby’s sigh blew out the candle in my pumpkin.
 Stunned by this, my world collapsed.
 I ran home, crying.

 A similar pumpkin moment arose as I stood behind my letter box, staring incredulously at the newly delivered rejection slip.
 I didn’t cry, but my bottom lip trembled like a hummingbird’s wing.